sib-swiss/intermediate-python-training/README.md

 and would like to explore it further in their daily data wrangling and exploration tasks.

-Please note that the courses require that participants are already familiar with basic Python syntax, environment, and the most common commands.
+Please note that the courses require participants to already be familiar with basic Python syntax, environment, and the most common commands.

 Topics covered in these courses include: